Bagging the Network: Extensions

 respectively.
-Here, $\left(\hat{\delta}_{1},\hat{\delta}_{2}\right)$ are the plug-in estimators based on two sub-networks after a random split of the nodes and $\left\{ \hat{\delta}_{\mathrm{SJ}}^{(t)}\right\} _{t=1}^{T_{n}'}$ are split-network jackknife estimators based on $T_{n}'$ random splits.
-The next theorem shows that $\hat{\delta}$ is $\sqrt{n}$-consistent.
-We use a central limit theorem for U-statistics (Theorem 12.3 of \citet{van2000asymptotic}) to prove it.
-To make the result precise, we include asymptotically vanishing bias terms similarly to Theorem 4.2 of \citet{fernandez2016individual}.
-Additionally, since the bias terms are asymptotically negligible, the two bias-corrected estimators in \eqref{eq:delta_SJ_BG} do not provide meaningful improvement over the original estimator $\hat{\delta}$.
-We provide numerical evidence in Section \ref{sec:Simulation} and \ref{sec:Empirical=000020Illustration} that substantiates this claim. \begin{thm} If Assumptions \ref{assu:model}--\ref{assu:mm_iden} hold and $\bar{\Delta}_{n}$ is a non-degenerate U-statistic, then
+Here, $(\hat{\delta}_{1},\hat{\delta}_{2})$ are the plug-in estimators based on two sub-networks after a random split of the nodes and $\{\hat{\delta}_{\mathrm{SJ}}^{(t)}\}_{t=1}^{\tilde{T}_{n}}$ are split-network jackknife estimators based on $\tilde{T}_{n}$ random splits.
+The next theorem shows that the bias of $\hat{\delta}$ is asymptotically negligible.
+We use a central limit theorem for U-statistics \citep[Theorem 12.3]{van2000asymptotic} to prove it.
+To state the result precisely, we incorporate the asymptotically vanishing bias terms, as in \citet[Theorem 4.2]{fernandez2016individual}, and establish that $\hat{\delta}_{\mathrm{SJ}}$ and $\hat{\delta}_{\mathrm{BG}}$ are equivalent to $\hat{\delta}$ asymptotically.
+Section \ref{sec:simulation} presents numerical evidence that supports this claim.